elanetto/portfolio/README.md

 What can be done better?
 Well, I used CSS to create the dropdown-menu of this site, but I could have used JavaScript.
 I could also add more hover-effects to the portfolio-cards and other clickable links.

 ## Contact
-You can reach me at hei@anettetherese.no
+You can reach me at my email: hei@anettetherese.no

 Or, simply find me at [LinkedIn](https://www.linkedin.com/in/anettetherese/)